MosGeo/ParticlePack/README.md

     <img width=500 src="https://github.com/MosGeo/ParticlePack/blob/master/ReadmeFiles/TopImage.png" alt="TopImage" title="Image of particle pack"</img>
 </div>

-## Overview

 The software simulates the formation of three-dimensional packings of spherical and non-spherical (regular and irregular) particles with prescribed size distributions.
 An efficient approach to create multiple realizations of non-spherical irregularly shaped particles using coherent noise modification of the spherical particle surface is introduced.
 The simulator generates loose and dense granular packings of prescribed shape and size distributions.

-Examples of what is possible to produce are below.
+## How does it work
+Discrete element method is used to pour generated particles into a container.
+Shaking can be applied to produce denser packs.

 <div align="center">
     <img width=1000 src="https://github.com/MosGeo/ParticlePack/blob/master/ReadmeFiles/Process.png" alt="Process" title="Particle Generation Process"</img>